drpolygon/semiautomatic/ROADMAP.md

 Add `--input-dir` support to `generate-video` for batch image-to-video generation.
 Consistent with process-video and upscale-image.

+### Auto-Prompt for generate-video

+Add `--auto-prompt` flag to `generate-video`.
+Should call `generate-video-prompt` internally to avoid duplicating vision-to-motion-prompt logic.

+### generate-video-prompt QOL

+Two improvements:
+1. **Batch to JSON**: Add `--input-dir` that outputs all prompts to a single JSON file, easily piped into `generate-video`.
+2. **Auto-compress**: Detect when image exceeds vision API payload limits and auto-reduce using `process-image` before sending.

 ### Concurrent Workers for upscale-image

 Add `--workers` flag to `upscale-image` for parallel batch processing.
 Currently batch mode processes images sequentially.